EU needs new trade chief at critical, uncertain moment | DW | 03.09.2020

 It's a sensitive time for EU trade relations, not least with the US, where a Boeing-Airbus showdown is looming.

 The EU-US relationship remains tense, with a potential showdown looming over the Boeing-Airbus rivalry.
 The World Trade Organisation (WTO) has entered a period of major transition, with the question of relations with China likely to determine that body's future.
-Then there's the Brexit talks, which appear to be going badly with less than four months to go before the deadline for an EU-UK trade deal is reached.
+Then there's the Brexit talks, which are going badly with less than four months to go before the deadline for an EU-UK trade deal is reached.

 For now, the trade role is being held on an interim basis by Valdis Dombrovskis, European Commissioner for Financial Stability, Financial Services and Capital Markets Union.
 The least complicated solution for von der Leyen would be to put the next Irish candidate straight into the trade portfolio but she is unlikely to do that unless the person is a very suitable fit, given the importance of the role.